 - 4 large egg yolks

-- 8 Tablespoons unsalted butter at room temperature and cut into 8 pieces2
+- ½ cup (113g) unsalted butter softened to room temperature and cut into 8 pieces2

-- Combine egg yolks, sugar, lemon zest, lemon juice, and salt in the top pot of the double boiler.
-Use a whisk to continuously whisk the mixture as it cooks.
+- Combine the egg yolks, sugar, lemon zest, lemon juice, and salt in the top pot of the double boiler.
+Use a silicone whisk3 to continuously whisk the mixture as it cooks.
 It is important to keep the mixture moving so the eggs don't cook or curdle.
-Continue whisking the mixture until it becomes thick, approximately 10 minutes.
+Continue whisking the mixture until it becomes thick and foamy, approximately 10 minutes.
 If you want to check the temperature of the curd with an instant read thermometer to be safe, it should reach 170ºF (77ºC).

-- Do not use bottled lemon juice.
+- Fresh lemon juice: do not use bottled lemon juice.
 Use freshly squeezed lemon juice from the lemons that you zest (3 lemons will give you a little more than ½ cup of juice).

-- You may use salted butter.
+- Unsalted butter: you may use salted butter.
 Do not add additional salt.